 This does not really refer to charity in the monetary sense.
 (Didn’t we all wish for that as kids?)
 It’s about being kind and generous to your family and loved ones and this behavior will automatically spill over into our interactions with outsiders as well.

 Apply this very simple, yet extremely powerful mantra while working with your employees.
-Treat them right, be generous with praise or monetary appreciation for a job well done.
-Make your employees feel like they are one big family, to reduce friction between team members, encourage co-operation and improve productivity.
+Treat them right, and be generous with praise or monetary appreciation for a job well done.
+Make your employees feel like they are one big family, to reduce friction between team members, encourage cooperation and improve productivity.
 A motivated employee who enjoys working at his workplace will spread the good cheer to customers and business partners, thus improving customer and partner relationships on behalf of your organization.

 Relevant Functional Area: HR

 We have a choice.
-We can approach business as a cut and dry set of decisions and activities that we engage in, for 40 to 50 hours a week at our workplaces and forget about it once we step out of our offices.
+We can approach business as a cut-and-dry set of decisions and activities that we engage in, for 40 to 50 hours a week at our workplaces, and forget about it once we step out of our offices.
 Or, we can derive real joy from our work by applying the philosophies that make us happy in our personal lives, to the things that we do in our work lives.

 One approach gives us 40 hours of drudgery per week.
 The other gives us 168 hours of joyful living each week.

-Like I said before, the choice is in our hands.
+As I said before, the choice is in our hands.